manuelbieh/geolib/README.md

 Calculates the distance between two geo coordinates

-Takes 2 or 3.
-First 2 arguments must be an object with a latitude and a longitude property (e.g. {latitude: 52.518611, longitude: 13.408056}).
+Takes 2 or 3 arguments.
+First 2 arguments must be an object with latitude and a longitude properties (e.g. `{latitude: 52.518611, longitude: 13.408056}`).
 Coordinates can be in sexagesimal or decimal format.
 3rd argument is accuracy (in meters).
-So a calculated distance of 1248 meters with an accuracy of 100 is returned as 1200.
+So a calculated distance of 1248 meters with an accuracy of 100 is returned as `1200` (accuracy 10 = `1250` etc.).

 Return value is always an integer and represents the distance in meters.